 This is a potential security issue, you are being redirected to https://csrc.nist.gov.

-There are various cryptographic primitives, techniques and protocols of interest to privacy enhancing applications.
-They can serve as enablers of responsible data sharing and interactions, in settings where otherwise (without PEC) one may lack trust to partake in such processes, or be unable to meet privacy regulatory requirements.
+In our exploration of "privacy-enhancing cryptography" (PEC), we consider selected "PEC tools" as cryptographic primitives, techniques and protocols of interest to privacy-enhancing/preserving applications.
+These PEC tools can serve as enablers of responsible data sharing and interactions, in settings where otherwise (without PEC) one may lack trust to partake in such processes, or be unable to meet privacy regulatory requirements.

 |Primitive||Description hint (informal)|